plaes/wirexfers/docs/user/flask_quickstart.rst

 First, we have to make sure that required interfaces are available in our Flask application.
-Therefore we need to import :class:`wiretransfers.providers.ProviderBase` and :class:`wiretransfers.PaymentInfo`.
-It's also nice to have :mod:`wiretransfers.utils` available.
+Therefore we need to import :class:`wirexfers.providers.ProviderBase` and :class:`wirexfers.PaymentInfo`.
+It's also nice to have :mod:`wirexfers.utils` available.

 .. code-block:: python
     :emphasize-lines: 2,3

     from flask import Flask, render_template
-    from wiretransfers import PaymentInfo, utils
+    from wirexfers import PaymentInfo, utils
-    from wiretransfers.providers import ProviderBase
+    from wirexfers.providers import ProviderBase

     app = Flask(__name__)
     # [rest of our flask app]